SpaceBod/C-Compiler-MIPS/README.md

 <img src="https://c.tenor.com/y2JXkY1pXkwAAAAC/cat-computer.gif" width="100" height="100">

 As part of the EIE 2nd Year Instruction Set Architecture and Compilers coursework, we were tasked to implement a C90 Compiler.
 C code would be translated into MIPS assembly code, then executed.
+We worked closely toward the coursework's [specification](specification.md).

 **MIPS REGISTERS**